-Note: Up to 12

 Note: As the representation of Structures as SMILES codes can be tricky, one can use the SMILES generator/checker from the Universtiy of Valle or use the paste special (Alt+Ctrl+p) and copy as (Alt+Ctrl+c) SMILES functions of ChemDraw to verify the codes.
 The third Namen tab of the Non-curated Dataset.xlsx file also gives many examples for initiators and repeating units.